freeCodeCamp/guide/src/pages/git/git-cherry-pick/index.md

 git cherry-pick master
 ```
 ### Apply certain commits from one branch to another
 `cherry-pick` allows you to pick and choose between commits from one branch one to another.
 Let's say you have two branches `master` and `develop-1`.
-In the branch `develop-1` you have 3 commits with commit ids `commit-1`,`commit-2` and `commit-3`.Here you can only apply `commit-2` to branch `master` by
+In the branch `develop-1` you have 3 commits with commit ids `commit-1`,`commit-2` and `commit-3`.
+Here you can only apply `commit-2` to branch `master` by:
 ```shell
 git checkout master
 git cherry-pick commit-2